Sunflower47/Machine-Learning-Based-Prediction-of-APOBEC-Induced-Mutations-in-Mpox/README.md

 # 🦠 Project Goal
-To develop machine learning models for predicting APOBEC-induced mutations at TC motif sites within monkeypox virus genomes based on their flanking nucleotide context.
+To develop machine learning models for predicting APOBEC-induced mutations at TC motif sites in monkeypox virus genomes based on their flanking nucleotide context.

 # 🧬 Data Pipeline & Preprocessing